nobonesjones/summit-web-app/context.md

 ## 6. Technical Stack

-Note: This project adapts an existing Next.js 15 Starter Kit, refactoring its folder structure to accommodate our specific requirements for the Summit Mini-Apps Platform.
+Note: This project adapts an existing Next.js 15 Starter Kit, refactoring its folder structure to accommodate our specific requirements for the Summit Mini-Apps Platform. we have now decided to migrate from convex db to supabase db as per updates below;

+# Updated Technical Stack for Summit Mini-Apps Platform

+## 6. Technical Stack (Updated)

 ### Frontend
 - **Next.js 15 (App Router)** - Latest version for optimal routing and SEO
 - **TypeScript** - For type-safe code and maintainability
 - **Tailwind CSS** - For responsive, utility-first styling
 - **Shadcn/ui** - For beautiful, accessible UI components
-- **Clerk** - For authentication and user management (must remove clerk and replace with supabase auth)
+- **Supabase Auth** - For authentication and user management
-- **supabase auth** - we have no decided to swap from Clerk to supabase

 ### Backend & Data
-- **Convex DB** - Real-time database with built-in file storage
+- **Supabase Database** - PostgreSQL database with powerful features
-- **Convex Functions** - Serverless functions for backend logic
+- **Supabase Functions** - Serverless functions for backend logic
+- **Supabase Storage** - For file storage and management
+- **Supabase Realtime** - For real-time data updates
 - **Perplexity API** - For fetching up-to-date information

 ### AI Integration